innoq/spray-cookies/README.md

 spray-cookies
 =============

-A cookiejar exploration for spray-client
+A cookiejar implementation for spray-client

 spray-cookies implements a cookiejar that can be plugged in to a spray-client pipeline.
 The cookiejar itself is mutable so that it remembers the current state

+The artifact is defined as "net.spraycookies" %% "spray-cookies" % "0.2" and released in this version, but there are not yet any binaries published in a public repo.

 basic usage: